Ediz Hun: Acting

-After studying at the St. George's Austrian High School in Istanbul, he graduated in Biology and Environmental Science from the University of Trondheim in Norway.
-After he had participated in a contest organized by Ses (The Voice) magazine he was noticed by producers.
-He made his debut in 1963 with "Genç Kızlar" (Young Girls) opposite Hülya Koçyiğit.
-Ediz Hun and Filiz Akın are famous partners.
-He went on to become a household name, sometimes acting in more than 10 films in a year.
+His career in Yeşilçam began after participating in a contest organized by Ses (The Voice) magazine, where he was noticed by film producers.
+He made his debut in 1963 with the film Genç Kızlar (Young Girls) opposite Hülya Koçyiğit.
+He became a household name, frequently starring alongside Filiz Akın, and at the height of his career, he appeared in more than 10 films per year.